gotin/kedro-airflow/README.md

 After generating and deploying the DAG file, you will then need to package and install the Kedro pipeline into the Airflow executor's environment.
 Please visit the guide to [deploy Kedro as a Python package](https://kedro.readthedocs.io/en/stable/10_deployment/02_single_machine.html#package-based) for more details.

+### FAQ

+#### What if my DAG file is in a different directory to my project folder?

+By default the generated DAG file is configured to live in the same directory as your project as per this [template](https://github.com/quantumblacklabs/kedro-airflow/blob/master/kedro_airflow/airflow_dag_template.j2#L44).
+If your DAG file is located in a different directory to your project, you will need to tweak this  manually after running the `kedro airflow create` command.